awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances-history.md

 Spot Instance prices are set by Amazon EC2 and adjust gradually based on long\-term trends in supply and demand for Spot Instance capacity\.

-When you request Spot Instances, we recommend that you use the default maximum price \(the On\-Demand price\)\.
-When your request is fulfilled, your Spot Instances launch at the current Spot price, not exceeding the On\-Demand price\.
-If you want to specify a maximum price, we recommend that you first review the Spot price history\.
+When your Spot request is fulfilled, your Spot Instances launch at the current Spot price, not exceeding the On\-Demand price\.
 You can view the Spot price history for the last 90 days, filtering by instance type, operating system, and Availability Zone\.

 **To view the current Spot prices**
 For the *current* Spot Instance prices, see [Amazon EC2 Spot Instances Pricing](http://aws.amazon.com/ec2/spot/pricing/)\.